Archaeoindris: Distribution and habitat

 Archaeoindris is known from only one subfossil site, Ampasambazimba, in central Madagascar, and all remains date to the Late Quaternary.
 The area today is dominated by grasslands, particularly of the grass genus Aristida.
 Prior to human arrival, the area around Ampasambazimba was not completely forested, but more of an open habitat, consisting of a mix of woodlands, bushlands, and savanna.
-Animal remains at this subfossil site have yielded about 20 species of lemur living in sympatry (sharing the same geographic area).
+Animal remains at this subfossil site have yielded about 20 species of lemurs living in sympatry (sharing the same geographic area).
 In comparison, the nearby Ambohitantely Special Reserve today contains only four species, roughly 20% of the area's original lemur diversity.

 Extinction

 Despite being the most species-rich family among the giant lemurs, all four genera of sloth lemur, including Archaeoindris, have gone extinct.
 Radiocarbon dating of the stratigraphic level of some of the Archaeoindris remains were dated to 8000 BP, while two other specimens were dated to 2362–2149 BP (412–199 BCE) and 2711–2338 BP (761–388 BCE).
 From these dates, it is likely that Archaeoindris was still alive on the high plateau in 350 BCE when the first humans reached the west coast of Madagascar, despite being rare by that time.
 Consequently, it would have been especially vulnerable to hunting and habitat loss.